How ARTS supports Airbus at the Centre of Applied Aeronautical Research (ZAL)

 the ZAL Centre provides the research platform, cutting-edge infrastructure, networking opportunities, advice on research funding and patents, and access to the Hamburg aviation cluster.

-Airbus and its multi-faceted R&D projects at the ZAL Centre
+Multi-faceted R&D projects at the ZAL Centre

-Three hundred experts work at the Airbus Research and Development Department in the ZAL Centre, working jointly on developing innovative methodologies and technologies for the aviation sector, with the aim of introducing them into Airbus’s production facilities in the near future.
+Me and three hundred other experts work at the Airbus Research and Development Department in the ZAL Centre, working jointly on developing innovative methodologies and technologies for the aviation sector, with the aim of introducing them into Airbus’s production facilities in the near future.
 The ZAL Centre offers the benefit of working and engaging in direct dialogue with first-tier suppliers, startups, and scientific institutions while working together to research a common goal, and roadmaps for the ZAL Centre’s core research topics are constantly reviewed and defined with Airbus, Lufthansa Technik, and the other partners.

 Airbus is involved in the most diverse range of projects at the ZAL Centre.
 For example, the consortium carries out research at its acoustic laboratory (which is unique anywhere in the world) with a view to minimising cabin noise during flight.
 By using 128 controllable speakers, it’s possible to replicate engine noise during flight exactly, with structural modifications being undertaken and new materials such as vibration insulation being tested in the laboratory.
 The size of the laboratory makes it possible to test fuselages from short, medium or long-range aircraft, and it currently hosts an 8.5m segment of fuselage from an A320.
 The ZAL Centre’s acoustic laboratory enables Airbus to minimise costly in-flight testing and reduce the development time required by new products.